Verizon B2B AI Tools Suite

 • Early adopters reporting reduced time on administrative tasks without sacrificing personalization

-"[PLACEHOLDER: Add quote from Verizon stakeholder or sales rep about the approach—something about trust, the discovery process, or early experience with the tools]"
+"[PLACEHOLDER: Add quote from Verizon stakeholder or sales representative about the approach—something about trust, the discovery process, or early experience with the tools]"

 Reflection